itrummer/thalamusdb/README.md

 # Data Model

 ThalamusDB operates on a standard DuckDB database.
-ThalamusDB supports semantic operators on two types of unstructured data: text and images.
+ThalamusDB supports semantic operators on three types of unstructured data: text, images, and sound files.

 To represent images, create a column of SQL type `text` in your table and store paths to images.
 ThalamusDB automatically recognizes the most common image file formats (PNG, JPEG, JPG) and treats table cells containing paths to such files as images.
+Similarly, to represent audio data, include paths to audio files (WAV or MP3 files) in a `text` column.

 # Query Language